chrisnajman/one-page-site-template/README.md

 **Important**: `import "../sass/style.scss"` must be at the top of `index.js`.

+### JavaScript disabled
+If JavaScript is disabled the site still functions.

 ## Installation
 There are two ways of doing this.
 I prefer the first.
 ### 1) Pull down repository